 # Pay Transparency Laws Expand to 12+ States: How Salary Disclosure Reveals Your Negotiation Anxiety Type

 > **Quick answer:** Pay transparency laws now require salary range disclosure in 16+ states as of 2026.
-But new research from Robert Half shows only about 50% of candidates actually negotiate when a job offer comes in low — while 36% accept or quietly walk away.
-Your reaction to seeing a salary range posted in a job listing reveals one of four negotiation anxiety types, and knowing which one you are is the first step to actually using these new laws to your benefit.
+But research from Robert Half shows only about 50% of candidates actually negotiate when a job offer comes in low — while 36% accept or quietly walk away.
+Your reaction to seeing a salary range posted in a job listing reveals one of four negotiation anxiety types: The Open Book, The Strategic Revealer, The Private Keeper, or The Anxious Comparer.
+Knowing which one you are is the first step to actually using these new laws to your benefit.

 Pay transparency laws are reshaping the job market in 2026.
 If you've applied for a job recently, you've probably seen a salary range right there in the listing.
-It's supposed to level the playing field.
-But here's what the data actually shows: seeing the number doesn't make salary negotiations easier for most people.
-For a lot of workers, it triggers a whole new kind of anxiety.
+The legislation is supposed to level the playing field — to fix the structural information asymmetry that's kept workers underpaid for decades.
+But here's what the behavioral data actually shows: seeing the number doesn't make salary negotiations easier for most people.
+For a large portion of the workforce, it triggers a whole new kind of anxiety.

 ## The Pay Transparency Wave Sweeping the U.S. in 2026

-As of 2026, 16 states plus Washington D.C. require employers to post salary ranges in job listings.
-Maine and Oregon are the newest additions — both enacted laws effective January 1, 2026.
-Oregon went a step further, requiring employers to explain payroll practices in writing at the time of hire.
+As of 2026, 16 states plus Washington D.C. require employers to post salary ranges in job listings or disclose them upon request.
+The newest additions are Maine and Oregon, both of which enacted laws effective January 1, 2026.
+Oregon went a step further than most, requiring employers to provide written explanations of payroll practices at the time of hire — not just a posted range, but context around where candidates typically land within it.

 Read Full Article